Art and Music

 Interactive WebsitesBdote Memory Map

 This interactive website tells stories of the war, its causes and its aftermath through oral histories, photos, journals, letters, newspapers, government documents and other primary sources from the Minnesota Historical Society’s collections.
-In The Footsteps of Little CrowNo longer available online through Star Tribune.
-However you are able to purchase the story for $2.99.
+In The Footsteps of Little CrowNo longer available online through Star Tribune; available for purchase for $2.99.

 This Star Tribune series showcases the significance of 1862 with a historical narrative, as told through the story of Little Crow, a Dakota chief who, at times reluctantly, led the 1862 rebellion.
 Story by Curt Brown.
 Great Lakes Fish and Wildlife Commission

 Formed in 1984, GLFWC represents eleven Ojibwe tribes in Minnesota, Wisconsin, and Michigan who reserved hunting, fishing and gathering rights in the 1837, 1842, and 1854 Treaties with the United States government.
-Minnesota American Indian Music and Art Resources for Teachers
+Native American Documents Project

 A project developed to make documents of federal Indian policy accessible by computer.
 Many of the documents on this site were taken from microfilmed collections of reports and letters published by the National Archives.
 National Indian Education Association